matloff/fasteR/README.md

 R's **head** function displays (by default) the first 6 rows of the given dataframe.
-We see there are length, supplement and dosage columns; each column is an R vector.
+We see there are length, supplement and dosage columns, which the curator of the data decided to name 'len', 'supp' and 'dose'.
+Each of column is an R vector.

 > <span style="color:red">Tip:</span>
 > To avoid writing out the long words repeatedly, it's handy to